Celesdonio Abeso

-Celesdonio Abeso Oyono Mate (born 15 August 1998), known as Celesdonio, is an Equatoguinean footballer who plays as a forward for Spanish Tercera División RFEF club UD Gran Tarajal and the Equatorial Guinea national team.
+Celesdonio Abeso Oyono Mate (born 15 August 1998) is an Equatoguinean footballer who plays as a forward for Tercera Federación club Zuera and the Equatorial Guinea national team.

 Club career

 Celesdonio has played for Cano Sport Academy in Equatorial Guinea, for SC Esmoriz in Portugal and for Llanera in Spain.

 International career

 Celesdonio made his international debut for Equatorial Guinea in 2018.